markjones-msft/ArcDashboard/README.md

 # Arc and Azure Sample Dashboard
-This is a sample Arc dahsboard used to demonstrate the insights availible via Arc and Azure Resource Graph for your IT infrastructure.
+This is a sample Power BI dahsboard used to demonstrate the insights availible via Arc and Azure Resource Graph for your IT infrastructure.
 The dashboard covers a wide range of components including servers, SQL Instances, SQL Databases and ESU (Extended Security Updates) forecasting for servers connected to Arc or in Azure.

 ## Disclaimer
 This Sample Report is provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 Microsoft does not warrant that the script/functionality will meet your requirements or that the operation of the script/functionality will be uninterrupted or error-free.
 Use of the Sample Report is at your own risk.
 Microsoft will not be liable for any damages arising from the use of this script/functionality.